Neuro-mancer/chip-m8/README.md

 ### Finding CHIP-8 "ROMs"

-First, find some CHIP-8 ROMs to play.
-Any will suffice, although it should be noted that some may be unstable or adhere to certain quirks that are anachronistic to a CHIP-8 emulator like this.
-That is to say, not every programmer will adhere to the rules of the original CHIP-8 standards (said standards are not well documented and inconsistent over the many generations of emulators) and some roms will likely not work.
-A quick google search for "CHIP-8 ROMs" will do.
+First, find some CHIP-8 ROMs to play on the internet.
+It should be noted that some may be unstable or adhere to certain quirks that are anachronistic to a CHIP-8 emulator like this.
+That is to say, not every game will adhere to the rules of the original CHIP-8 standards (said standards are not well documented and inconsistent over the many generations of emulators) and some roms will likely not work.

 Next, go into the directory where the project was built and run the emulator passing the ROM filepath as an argument.
 This will start the emulation.